 Image: Small Instruments IAP, 2015.
 Photo: L. Barry Hetherington.

-Assisting in the presentation and curation of performing and visual arts or design relevant to the research of engineers, scientists, and the MIT community as a whole.
+CAST assists in the presentation and curation of performing and visual arts or design relevant to the research of engineers, scientists and the MIT community as a whole.

 Image: Evan Ziporyn introduces The Boston Camerata, MIT Chapel, 2015.
 Photo: L. Barry Hetherington.

-Disseminating the creative and intellectual production supported by the Center to the public through performances, exhibitions, installations, and a biennial symposium
+The creative and intellectual production supported by the Center is disseminated to the public through performances, exhibitions, installations and a biennial symposium.

 Image: Bevil Conway presents in the panel “Seeing/ Color,” CAST Symposium, 2014.
 Photo: L. Barry Hetherington.